 - No restriction on caliber of rifles and/or handguns

-According to the GFP book Wild Mammals of South Dakota, the opportunistic coyote is located throughout the state in almost every habitat.
-Coyote tend to be secretive and are most active from dusk to dawn.
+Coyotes are located throughout the state in almost every habitat.
+Coyotes tend to be secretive and are most active from dusk to dawn.
 They often rest during the day and only move when disturbed.
 They remain active throughout the winter.

 The western half of South Dakota is where most of the hunting occurs.
 Western South Dakota offers rough river breaks and larger private holdings - terrain well-suited for coyote hunting.
 There are some large tracts of public land open to hunting in the western half of the state.

 National Grassland areas in western South Dakota, managed by the U.S. Forest Service, are popular hunting destinations.
 If this is your destination, please contact these grassland offices for information on travel restrictions.